 The ultimate goal is to create communities where students can meet people they might not otherwise know, engage in new conversations, expand their mindset and approach the world with newfound perspectives and compassion.

 Faculty and shared governance

-Each college is also governed by a college council that includes a president and public relations chair as well as sophomore, junior and senior class representatives.
-Elections and appointments for these positions take place annually during the spring semester.
+Each college is also governed by a college council that includes a president and public relations chair as well as several college representatives.
+Elections and appointments for these positions take place annually during the start of the fall semester.

 From keynote speeches to informal weekly meetings, community events are a hallmark of Vanderbilt’s residential colleges.

-Each college hosts weekly signature events organized by the faculty heads of college.
-From “Bronson Breaks,” a weekly study break at E. Bronson Ingram, to Warren’s and Moore’s respective weekly gatherings, “Fresh Baked Sundays” and “CosMOOREpolitan,” these programs establish camaraderie and specific traditions within each college community.
+Each college hosts weekly study break events organized by the faculty heads of college.
+“Bronson Breaks,” “CosMOOREpolitan,” “Roth ‘n’ Roll,” “Warren Wednesdays,” and “Zeppos Zone NightZ,” are all examples of the weekly gatherings that establish camaraderie and specific traditions within each college community.

 Faculty heads also facilitate small group meetings with guest speakers, to enrich residents’ interactions with the wider Vanderbilt community.
 Recent examples include E. Bronson Ingram’s meet-and-greet with Claudine Taafe, Senior Lecturer in African American Studies and Diaspora Studies, and Moore College’s dinner with David Owens, the Evans Family Executive Director of the Wond’ry.

-Part of a new 2019 initiative, additional events have been established to foster cross-pollination and fellowship among all three of the residential colleges.
-Including “Welcome back” events at the beginning of the academic year, Friendsgiving in November and a celebratory picnic in March, these special occasions strengthen ties among the entire residential college community, forging new pathways for dialogue and discovery.
+Additional events have been established to foster cross-pollination and fellowship among all four of the residential colleges.
+Including “Welcome Back” events at the beginning of the academic year, these special occasions strengthen ties among the entire residential college community, forging new pathways for dialogue and discovery.